 Our Process

 When we thoughtfully design with native and perennial edible species, we create a landscape that celebrates our ecological and evolutionary heritage while placing our personal values on full display.
-We restore the relationship of care between the natural and the human, illuminating that this division is ultimately an illusion.
-The fullness of our humanity -our care, compassion, and creativity – is able to shine as a beacon in the dark, guiding all who may wander on to our piece of this Earth.
+We restore the relationship of care between the natural and the human.
+The fullness of humanity (our care, compassion, and creativity) is able to shine as a beacon in the dark, guiding all who may wander on to our piece of this Earth.

-We center our design process first and foremost around your values, needs and aesthetic.
+First, we center our design process around your values, needs and aesthetic.

 Do you want to restore life to your landscape?